mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

 Each server_ which was the recipient of the request, might decide to send a response back to the nearest client_ (the one which transmitted the request in this sub-network).
-Then, the client_ shall act as the gateway again and redirects the response back until it reaches the request message originator (Diagnostic Tester).
+Then, the client_ shall act as the gateway again and redirect the response back until it reaches the request message originator (Diagnostic Tester).

 .. figure:: ../diagrams/KnowledgeBase-Gateway_response.png
     :alt: Gateway - response